-Endoscopy - The 4 week standard has been met consistently and performance is being monitored.
-2 patients waited over 4 weeks in July and this has been impacted by annual leave and sickness over the summer months.
+Endoscopy - The 4 week standard has been met consistently and performance continues to be monitored.

-Magnetic Resonance Imaging (MRI) & Computerised Tomography (CT) - MRI has seen an increase in demand over the past year and scanning radiographer scanning capacity is now at its limit.
-Analysis of the change in demand is being completed to identify if additional resource will be required recurrently.
+Magnetic Resonance Imaging (MRI) & Computerised Tomography (CT) - MRI has seen an increase in demand over the past year and radiographer scanning capacity is now at its limit.
 As an interim measure additional weekend MRI scanning sessions are being run in order to bring down the waiting times particularly for urgent patients.
-This is being funded out of non-recurring Scottish Government funding to address access to diagnostic capacity for patients on the cancer pathway.
+This is being funded by non-recurring Scottish Government funding to address access to diagnostic capacity for patients on the cancer pathway.
+Initial analysis of changes in demand have shown that the current capacity is no longer sufficient to meet the changing workload, and plan is being developed to secure additional capacity.

 Ultrasound - The ultrasound service continues to be under pressure due to maternity leave and vacancy, however is managing to meet demand at present.
+It is anticipated that there will be a reduction in capacity towards the end of 2017 due to multiple maternity leaves within the service.
+The service is taking proactive action to minimise the impact where possible.